MetRiko/mgen/README.md

 # mgen - Simple makefile generator

 Makefile generator using some flags and "vars" to create makefile easier.
+It is crated for Windows but you can edit first function (i.e. GetExePath(...)) for properly work for another system.

 ## Getting started